salesforce/lwc-rfcs/text/0115-mixed-shadow-mode.md

 ## Introduction

 LWC offers a collection of polyfills that implement Shadow DOM features.
-These polyfills are collectively referred to as synthetic Shadow DOM and are published to npm under the `@lwc/synthetic-shadow` package.
-Synthetic Shadow DOM provides a consistent experience for LWC web components across the Salesforce-supported browser matrix by implementing Shadow DOM semantics in older browsers that do not support it.
+These polyfills are collectively referred to as "the synthetic shadow polyfill" and are published to npm under the `@lwc/synthetic-shadow` package.
+This polyfill implements what we refer to as "the synthetic shadow DOM".
+The synthetic shadow DOM provides a consistent experience for LWC web components across the Salesforce-supported browser matrix by implementing Shadow DOM semantics in older browsers that do not support it.

 Native Shadow DOM support has become more common since the start of the LWC project but applications continue to rely on the synthetic shadow polyfills to maintain backwards-compatibility.
 The removal